Napa Valley Marathon Training Guide

 Easy days need to be EASY.
 They build your aerobic capacity and allow you to recover for your speed work and longer run days.

 Find a training buddy!
 Someone that holds you accountable and motivates you will help you stick to your training routine.
 Plus, your training will be more enjoyable when you have someone to share it with.
+Insider tip: Join the Napa Valley Marathon Strava Club to find a training buddy locally or virtually.

 Do the little things.
 Warm up before you run and cool down after your run.
 Stretching, icing, proper hydration and nutrition go a long way.

-If possible, run at the same time of day as the start of your marathon.
+If possible, run at the same time of day as the start of your race.
 This way, your body’s rhythms–including the all-important bathroom routine–will be in sync with marathon needs come race day.
 The more times you can do this, the better, but shoot for at least the last three days before the race.

 Following the race, make sure to stick around and discover all the Napa Valley has to offer!
 Check out top picks on places to stay, where to eat, and things to do to round out your Napa Valley adventure.